-Iran Says It Seized A British Oil Tanker In Strait Of Hormuz
+Iran Seizes British-Flagged Oil Tanker In Strait Of Hormuz

-Iran says its military seized a U.K.-flagged tanker that was passing through the Strait of Hormuz on Friday afternoon.
-Ship-tracking data show the Stena Impero was traveling from the United Arab Emirates to a port in Saudi Arabia when it suddenly veered toward Iran's coast.
+"I'm extremely concerned by the seizure of two naval vessels by Iranian authorities in the Strait of Hormuz," Hunt said in a statement widely quoted by British media.
+Saying that he was heading into a security meeting, Hunt added, "These seizures are unacceptable."

+President Trump commented on Iran's actions as he departed the White House on Friday afternoon, saying, "We heard it was one, we heard it was two" ships that have been seized.
+He added that Iran is "nothing but trouble," and he reiterated that the U.S. has a very close alliance with the U.K.

-The ship's owners, Sweden's Stena Bulk and its U.K.-based subsidiary Northern Marine Management, confirmed the seizure, issuing a statement saying the Stena Impero "was approached by unidentified small crafts and a helicopter during transit of the Strait of Hormuz while the vessel was in international waters."
+The Stena Impero's owners, Sweden's Stena Bulk and its U.K.-based subsidiary Northern Marine Management, issued a statement saying the Stena Impero "was approached by unidentified small crafts and a helicopter during transit of the Strait of Hormuz while the vessel was in international waters."

 The owners added, "We are presently unable to contact the vessel which is now heading north towards Iran."